Emory Johnson: End of an era

 The movies Emory Johnson's completed or planned to start for poverty row studios had one common thread—the would-be remakes of previous successful silent films.
 For example, the 1930 version of The Third Alarm was supposed to be an updated version of the highly successful 1922 The Third Alarm.
 The new version would also be a Talkie.
 Using the same criteria, the 1932 film – The Phantom Express.
 This Talkie would be a remake of the moderately successful The West~Bound Limited.
 Even the canceled film – Air Patrol was supposed to be an updated sound version of The Shield of Honor.

 Post Hollywood

-His life of luxury and the high Society of Hollywood had caught up with him.
-On March 7, 1932, Emory Johnson filed for bankruptcy, listing liabilities as $4,500 and assets as $480.
-It is possible a contributing reason for this bankruptcy was to lower support payments for Ella and kids.